AndreM07/AndreM07/README.md

 - 👋 Hi, I’m Andre
-- 👀 I’m interested in Mechanical Engineering and History
+- 👀 I’m interested in engineering, finance, and history
 - 🌱 I’m currently learning how to model an SAE wheel hub on ANSYS
 - ⚡ Fun fact: I'm based in Chicago